Taxco Mexico: Things to Do, Where to Stay + What to Eat

 Of course, the house looks very different from that part of history since Figueroa purchased and remodeled the house in 1940.
 Among the changes he made were adding many windows and Talavera tile (mostly in the kitchen) from the city of Puebla.
 Nonetheless, many original details remain.

-Before you write this off as just a religious museum (as I almost did), you should know there are lots of other interesting items that help fill in pieces of the history of Taxco Mexico.
+Before you write this off as just a religious museum (as I almost did), you should know there are lots of other interesting items that help to tell the history of Taxco Mexico.

-They include a collection of Chontal artifacts, models of old Taxco, and objects from the shipping route between Manila (Philipines) and Acapulco.
+They include a collection of Chontal artifacts, models of old Taxco, and objects from the shipping route between Acapulco and Manila in the Philippines.

 In addition, the beautiful historic building features New Spanish Baroque architecture with beautiful archways and views in the back courtyard.